cu-dna-group/docs/README.md

 3. Carefully fill in the details of the new VTA - you will **not** be able to edit it later!
 4. Click "Submit"
 5. Copy the **assistant key** and save it for future reference - **it will only be displayed once!**

-6. *Click "Try it out →" to open a chat with the newly created assistant*
+*Click "Try it out →" to open a chat with the newly created assistant*

 ## Usage
 1. Go to the [chat page](http://18.118.165.119/)
 2. Paste the assistant key you saved after creation and press `ENTER`
-3. Start chatting with the assistant
+3. You can now chat with the assistant
-4. To start a new chat, refresh the page (the old chat history will **not** be saved!)
+4. To start a new chat, refresh the page (the previous chat will be lost!)

 ## Tips and Guidelines